ryanshahine/agent-temp-mail/README.md

 # Agent Temp Mail

-Email infrastructure for AI agents at **https://agent-temp-mail.com**.
+Disposable and persistent email infrastructure for AI agents at **https://agent-temp-mail.com**.

 An Ed25519 public key is the email address.
 Its private key signs API requests.
 There are no accounts, passwords or session tokens.
 Inboxes expire after 24 hours by default; persistent addresses are optional, and messages always have bounded retention.